diegopoza/guest-writer/articles/section-a.markdown

 #### Create a login screen

-To create a login screen, create a file named `login.dart` in the `lib/screeens` directory and add the code below:
+To create a login screen, add the code below to the `/lib/screeens/login.dart` file:

 ```dart
 import 'package:flutter/material.dart';